bitwalker/libgraph/README.md

 and introducing support for classifying a graph as undirected if so desired, so that queries over such graphs become easier.

+If you are interested in reading more about how you can make use of `libgraph`, there is an [excellent blog post](https://medium.com/@tonyhammond/native-graph-data-in-elixir-8c0bb325d451) written by Tony Hammond which is a very helpful walkthrough of the library and what can be built with it.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed